TomStuart92/CV/README.md

 I also managed a private wine-cellar for two years.
 Apart from being an opportunity to drink ridiculously good wine on someone else behalf, gave me an insight into how business work, and the skills that are needed to manage multiple external stakeholders, while keeping customers happy.

+## Experience

+#### Mentor at Codebar, UK
+(Oct 2016 to Present)

+- Software Mentor at a weekly meetup with the aim to help underrepresented groups to learn programming in a safe and collaborative environment and expand their career opportunities.

+#### Parliamentary Researcher at The Houses of Parliament, UK
+(Feb 2016 to June 2016)

+- Researcher working across the EU referendum period, responsible for providing policy briefs, conducting real-time analysis and writing speeches.
+- If you had a personal stake in the outcome of the referendum, I was working on the remain campaign and will take the blame for its inadequacies if you wish.

+#### Consultant Data Analyst at The Kessler Group, Australia
+(May 2014 to September 2015)

+- Responsible for carrying out a range of analysis including regression modelling including multivariate analysis, decision trees, cluster analysis as well as financial forecasting and demographic profiling.
+- Role included heavy use of SQL and SAS, as well as exposure to R and Python.

 ## Projects

 #### [See my portfolio page for a full listing.](http://TomStuart92.github.io/portfolio/)